Ada-Developers-Academy/core-unit-3/handling-forms/submitting-forms.md

 Her `App` is the single source of truth, and passes a callback down to `NewStudentForm` that can be used to add a new student to the student data. `NewStudentForm` creates an event handler, `handleSubmit`, that it provides to its `<form>` so that it knows when a new submission has occurred.

 When the `<form>` gets submitted, it notifies `NewStudentForm` by calling the passed in event handler, `handleSubmit`.
-In the event handler, `NewStudentForm` uses the controlled form data to build a new student object that it passes up to the `App` using the callback it was given in `onStudentAdd`.
+In the event handler, `NewStudentForm` uses the controlled form data to build a new student object that it passes up to the `App` using the callback it was given in `onStudentAdd`, which was `App`'s `addStudentData` function.

 ![Towards the left, there is a label "props give info to a child component", which has an arrow pointing down.
 Starting from the top, there are blocks labelled: App, onStudentAdd={addStudentData}, NewStudentForm, onSubmit={handleSubmit}, <form>.
 Towards the right, there is a label "callback child → parent", which has an arrow pointing up.
 Starting from the bottom, there are blocks labelled: <form>, handleSubmit(event), NewStudentForm, addStudentData(newStudent), App.](../assets/handling-forms_submitting-forms_newstudentform-callback-diagram.png)
 _Fig.
 The flow of callbacks down through `props`, and values back up through the callbacks_